Greek Regulations on Short-Term Rentals (STR)

 Which bookings are affected?

-All check-ins from 2024 onwards are affected by these regulations, regardless of when the booking was made.
+All check-ins from 2024 onwards are affected, regardless of when the booking was made.

 Who pays the Vagrancy and Climate Resilience Fees?

-For guests who were not informed of the Climate Resilience Fee at the time of booking:
+I have guests who were not informed of the Climate Resilience Fee at the time of booking.
+How can I inform them?

 What actions are needed to update my properties?

-• Configure the Climate Resilience Fee correctly for every property with the updated rates set by the government.
+Make sure the Climate Resilience Fee is correctly configured for every property with the updated rates set by the government.
+For configuration questions, please use the Holidu Assistant.

-• Be aware that Holidu's configuration system only allows one standard fee for the entire year.
-Different fees per check-in month cannot be set within the platform.
+Note that Holidu's configuration allows one standard fee for the whole year.
+It is not possible to set different fees per check-in month.

 I have 3 or more properties on Holidu.
 Do I need to do anything else?

-• Consult your local tax advisor about specific registration requirements for managing multiple properties.
+Consult your local tax advisor about registration requirements.

-• If you need to register as a legal entity, a new legal name might be required, which means creating a new Holidu account and migrating your properties.
-Property migration does not affect existing bookings, billing, or payment details.
+- As a legal entity, a new legal name might be required, which means a new Holidu account and property migration.
+The migration does not affect existing bookings, billing, or payment details.

 Where can I get more information?

-For comprehensive information about Greek short-term rental regulations and the Climate Resilience Fee, visit the official Greek government (AADE) website.
+For more information about Greek short-term rental regulations and fees, please visit the official page of the Greek government (AADE).

 Do you want to contact us?